Sanga cattle: Genetic signatures and classification

 In the analyses cited by Kim, African taurine (Bos taurus taurus) first split from Eurasian taurine.
-A group of Asian indicine cattle ("Zebu", Bos taurus indicus) split off in around 700 AD (around the time of Islamization of the East African coast) and mingled with African taurines in different ratios, producing the four groups of African humped cattle.
-In Kim's own analysis, African taurines gained key adaptations in 16 genes for immunity (most importantly, trypanosomosis tolerance), heat-tolerance and reproduction.
+A group of Asian indicine cattle ("Zebu", B. t. indicus) split off in around 700 AD (around the time of Islamization of the East African coast) and mingled with African taurines in different ratios, producing the four groups of African humped cattle.
+In Kim's own analysis, African taurines gained key adaptations in 16 genes for immunity (most importantly, trypanosomosis tolerance), heat-tolerance, and reproduction.
 Even so-called "African indicine" contains significant amounts of African taurine adaptations to the African environment.

 The existence of "taurine", "sanga", "zenga", and "indicine" groups among Africa cattle is generally agreed-upon by groups of researchers despite disagreements in how these groups originated.
 Specifically, the main topic in dispute is whether African taurines were separately domesticated.